aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>40-42</sup>&nbsp;Let us search and examine our ways&#x2197;,
 and return to Adonai.
-Let us lift up our hearts and our hands to God who is in the heavens.
+Let us lift up our hearts and our hands&#x2191;
+to God who is in the heavens.
 We transgressed and we rebelled&#x2198;, and You have not forgiven.